qgis/QGIS-Enhancement-Proposals/qep-416-expression-filter.md

 ```

-So nothing has to be done here; it is just that it does not exclude an additional expression filter (the subset expression), which is done by setting the filter type as mentioned above.
+Technically, the functionality remains the same with a combined filter expression.
+But instead of appending it to the `whereClause`, it is added to the filter expression using the specific filter expression type.

 #### When providers cannot compile